ryanatkn/react-typescript-closing-the-loop/README.md

 > Read on for more discussion and visual demonstrations.
 > This is the joy of tool-assisted typesafe frontend web development:
 >
-> `great web libraries/frameworks/typed languages -> great editor integration -> much productivity`
+> `great web libraries/frameworks/typed languages -> great editor integration -> much productivity/happy`

 What follows is a whole lot of words that explain what "the loop" is and why we want it to be "closed",